phogbinh/FruitsEShopBackend/docs/database-users-table.md

 }
 ```

-### Get an user by user name
+### Get a user by user name
 #### Description
-Get an user by user name from the database table `users`.
+Get a user by user name from the database table `users`.
 #### Authorization
 N/A.
 #### Response